chrishayuk/chuk-acp/README.md

 ## Contributing

 Contributions are welcome!
-This project follows the Apache 2.0 license.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for development setup, workflow guidelines, and how to submit pull requests.

 ## License